 - If you have the ice cream in a big shape If you want to freeze, make sure that the opening is unrestricted and Inside no edge is.
 Otherwise, the fall will not work.

-- Is it a larger or very rigid shape (e.g. glass), the wall should first be covered with Edible oil and only then insert the film.
-This also facilitates the fall of the Parfaits.
+- Is it a larger or very rigid shape (e.g. glass), the wall should first be covered with Cooking oil and only then insert the foil.
+This also facilitates the overturning of the parfait.

 - For protein use, my favorite recipes are.
 Cheese clouds or Amarettini.